Kathy Condon

 You will want to pack your swimming suit, for most of the hotels have heated pools.

-No need to pack a bunch of shoes unless you want to be colored coordinated with your dress.
+No need to pack a bunch of shoes unless you want to be colored and coordinated with your dress.
 Sandals are accepted everywhere, including restaurants.

 Essentials